nidhi59226/bundle-profile-ref/README.md

    . removeAccount - remove Account for a given user.
    . replaceAccount - replaceAccount for a given user . replaceUser - update the user deatils.

+.
+User identifiers supported for different products

+GET operation

+1.	user234 for Products: airport, wifi
+2.	user1235 for Products: rewards, benefits, offers
+3.	specialpayUser for Product: specialpay

+POST operation

+    Any user identifier acceptable across products

+.
+How to refer different product-wise operations

+To refer POST operation only for a particular product in place of all products, one needs to edit the post-user-payloads = post-user-wifi.json (only the product/s he wants separated by ,)
+To refer PATCH-ADD operation only for a particular product in place of all products, one needs to edit the patch-add-product-payloads=patch-add-product-wifi (only the product/s he wants separated by ,)
+# bundle-profile-ref